kiwi-suite/kiwi42-docs/frontend/view_helpers.rst

     <?= $this-assetUrl('/css/style.min.css', 'application') ?>

 Both parameters are optional.
-The first parameter determines the url path to the file (weather relative from the asset url base or when a second parameter is given, relative from the base_url of the given config).
+The first parameter determines the url path to the file (weather relative from the asset url base or when a second parameter is given, relative from the ``target`` parameter).
 The second parameter declares the key of your asset directory config.
 See :doc:`/frontend/assets` for further information.